Squirrel/OldSquirrelForWindows/specs/Installer.md

 1. WiX unpacks `WixUI` and runs it, and puts an entry in *Programs and Features*.
-1. `WixUI` executes initial install using `Shimmer.Client` for the full NuGet package, doing the update in-place so the installer never needs to be rebuilt.
+1. `WixUI` executes initial install using `Squirrel.Client` for the full NuGet package, doing the update in-place so the installer never needs to be rebuilt.

 ### On Uninstall:

-1. WiX gets notified about the uninstall, calls `WixUI` to do app uninstall via `Shimmer.Client`
+1. WiX gets notified about the uninstall, calls `WixUI` to do app uninstall via `Squirrel.Client`
 1. WiX then blows away `WixUI`, the "real" installed app.

 ## Bootstrap UI